hpsilva/hpsilva.github.io/_posts/2015-12-12-regular-expressions.md

 > Match
 ```

-Other functions to match patterns are `re.search` and `re.findall`.
+Other available on the `re` library to match patterns are `re.search` and `re.findall`.
 The first finds a match of a pattern anywhere in the string, while the second function returns a list of a all substrings that match a pattern, as the next example demonstrate:

 ``` python
 import re